 - Find camaraderie at catered meals and dining at our favorite local restaurants

-- Extend your trip for some leisure time in sunshine and saguaros at Tucson
+- Extend your stay in Tucson among sunshine and saguaros

 Our tour starts at 1:00 PM in Tucson where we can pick you up at the airport or a nearby airport hotel.
 We head south along the Santa Cruz River, a renowned birding corridor.
 We leave the city behind, and immediately the shapes of multiple Sky Islands appear—we are surrounded by a series of small, but fascinating mountain ranges.
 Most prominent are the Santa Rita Mountains which hold legendary birding hotspots like Madera Canyon.

 Have your binoculars handy!
 We swing into the beautiful San Xavier de Bac mission, where some Sonoran Desert species dwell in the riverbed.
 It’s a striking site of historical note we think you’ll enjoy.
-We make time for a couple of other spots as well—guide’s choice today depending on recent sightings in the Tucson area.
+We make a couple of other stops as well—guide’s choice today depending on recent sightings in the Tucson area.

 We reach the Amado Territory Inn in time to settle into our rooms, and then enjoy some social time with refreshments before heading to a local restaurant.
 Those driving may wish to just meet us at the Inn or at our first chosen birding location today.

 Sun., Feb.
 5 : Santa Cruz Valley Birding Hotspots: Canoa Ranch, Madera and Other Canyons | The Santa Cruz River Trail

 Ponds at Canoa Ranch Conservation Park are a magnet for wintering waterfowl and we should find a good mix of them here today.
 The backdrop views of the Santa Rita Mountains are grand in scale and we watch the sky for raptors as well.